How to make back to school a safer time

 The American Academy of Pediatrics offers the following tips for traveling to and from school:

-- Make sure children always board and exit the bus at locations that provide safe access to the bus or to the school building.
+- Children should always board and exit the bus at locations that provide safe access to the bus or to the school building.

 - Remind your child to wait for the bus to stop before approaching it from the curb.